oppia/oppia-web-developer-docs/Apache-Beam-Jobs.md

         )
 ```

-Next, we'll write the job which applies the `PTransform` to every model in the
-datastore.
-We can keep both of their implementations in the same file, since
-they are so tightly coupled.
+Next, we'll write the job which applies the `PTransform` to every model in the datastore.
+We can keep both the `PTransform` and the job in the same file, since they are so tightly coupled.
 Unit tests can focus on one or the other.

 ```python
 from core.platform import models